-The role of AFMA
+The Role of AFMA

-The ETBF is managed by AFMA, in accordance with the Fisheries Management Act 1991 (the Act).
+The WTBF is managed by AFMA, in accordance with the Act.
 In managing the fishery, AFMA is required to pursue the objectives of the Act.
 These objectives include:

-- Implementing efficient and cost effective fisheries management; - Pursuing ecologically sustainable development; - Maximising the net economic returns to the Australian community; - Ensuring accountability; and - Achieving Australian Government targets in relation to cost recovery.
+- Implementing efficient and cost-effective fisheries management; - Pursuing ecologically sustainable development; - Maximising the net economic returns to the Australian community; - Ensuring accountability; and - Achieving Australian Government targets in relation to cost recovery.